 What is echocardiography?

-Echocardiography is ultrasound of the heart.
-It is used to evaluate the internal structures of the heart and flow of blood through the chambers.
+Echocardiography is the use of ultrasound waves to evaluate the internal structures of the heart and the flow of blood through the valves and chambers.

 What animals should have an echo?